 How are you helping marketers leverage data and extract more value from their performance marketing platforms?

-Data is really the next evolution in Performance Marketing.
-In the old days it was about how many affiliates you had and how much revenue they were contributing overall as a channel and as an individual.
+Data is really the next evolution in performance-based marketing.
+In the old days it was about how many affiliates you had in your program and how much revenue they were contributing overall as a channel and as an individual.

 Today, marketers are far more sophisticated.
 They are getting very sophisticated data internally across their other channels and they want that same sophistication when they’re managing their affiliate program.
 So we really feel that data is a big value proposition that we bring to the market and it’s something that both agencies and the internal affiliate managers need to both justify the channel and optimize partnerships.
 It’s also about providing custom data.
 Some brands and agencies want to access specific data in a certain way and they need a platform that allows them to do that.